Ideas for Your Spiritual Grounding Practice

 Connecting with Nature

 Don’t underestimate the power of nature.
-It’s not a coincidence that the phrase “Touch grass” is popular with the younger generations these days.
+It’s not a coincidence that the phrase “Touch grass” is popular these days.
 Standing outside barefoot in the grass can ground you easily and quickly.
+If the weather or seasons don’t let you touch grass, spend some time with your house plants or visit a garden.

 Again, hiking, walking or sitting outside can be very beneficial, especially if you’re actively listening to the wind in the trees and noises from animals.